imprologic/shake-to-call-android/README.md

+*In loving memory of my father, who battled glaucoma during the last years of his life.*

+---

 # Shake to Call / Answer / Hangup

 This is an Android app designed specifically for users with very low vision.